-First, in the context of a publicly listed company, the Takeover Code requires anyone acquiring a 30% voting interest to make a mandatory offer in cash (or with a cash alternative) (although in principle this could be overridden by legislation).
+make a mandatory offer in cash (or with a cash alternative) (although in principle this could be overridden by legislation).

 Second, and more fundamentally, the proponents of nationalisation do not generally argue that the purpose is for nationalised businesses to continue to be run in the interests of their shareholders (albeit with different shareholders).
 Rather, they suggest that the companies should be run in the wider public interest, for example by reducing utility bills.
 That would be problematic in a scenario where there are minority investors who are hurt financially by this course of action.
-Company law generally prohibits minority shareholders being unfairly prejudiced; the remaining minority shareholders may also regard their holdings as being expropriated and pursue some of the legal avenues discussed below.
+Company law generally prohibits minority shareholders being unfairly prejudiced; the remaining minority shareholders may also regard their holdings as being indirectly expropriated and pursue some of the legal avenues discussed below.

 It must be noted that questions of "cost" are highly politically contentious.
 Whilst the Government would be incurring new liabilities, it would also be acquiring an asset.
-Government accounting measures public sector debt and liquid financial assets on a net basis: the question is whether the securities of the nationalised businesses would be regarded as liquid financial assets.
-Historically some Government-owned businesses were (e.g. Eurostar); more recently the national audit office required the Government holdings in RBS and Llovds to be excluded from the public sector debt net calculation.
+Government accounting measures public sector debt and liquid financial assets on a net basis; the question is whether the securities of the nationalised businesses would be regarded as liquid financial assets - it is not enough for them merely to be financial assets.
+Historically some Government-owned businesses were regarded as liquid financial assets (e.g. Eurostar); more recently the national audit office required the Government holdings in RBS and Lloyds to be excluded from the public sector debt net calculation.
 This is therefore potentially an important question in economic and political terms.
+The essence of a liquid asset is that it is realisable at short notice without loss.
+That may be the case for a holding of listed shares, even a substantial one.
+It is much less likely to be the case for shares in a company which has been nationalised, which could not be realised without a new listing or private sale - i.e. a fairly complex privatisation process.